eleniums/mining-post/README.md

 ## Gameplay TODOs
 - [x] Need a way to calculate net worth outside of current money (use net worth for promotions).
 Net worth would be value of resources, equipment, employees, land, etc.
 - [x] Add type to listings and filter capability for name and type
 - [x] More ranks?
-Like amatuer and apprentice and mining engineer?
+Like amateur and apprentice and mining engineer?
 - [x] Related to ranks, adjust salaries.
 Should start with a very low salary.
 - [x] Add equipment (like pickaxes and mine carts) and buildings (like a mine)
 - [ ] Add a mine/dig option?
 Use pickaxes to get minerals?